lucaggett/CustomRoses/README.md

 - 🌱 I’m currently learning **Clojure** and **Python**

-- 📝 I am a TA in the course Programming Techniques for Computational linguistics 1
+- 📝 I am a TA in the course Programming Techniques for Computational Linguistics 1

 - 📫 How to reach me **luc@aggett.com**